ferran-candela/upc-aidl-2021-image-retrieval/README.md

 ### Conclusions

 The PCA finetune has greatly improved the metrics we use to evaluate our models.
-It is necessary to finetun each PCA to find the value of n_component of the PCA and perform the best possible post-processing of the features.
+It is necessary to finetune each PCA to find the value of n_component of the PCA and perform the best possible post-processing of the features.

 ## <a name="evaluationdeepfashion"></a>Fourth experiment - Evaluation for deep fashion